Concept | Monitoring and feedback in the AI project lifecycle#

 Online evaluation#

-Once we’ve identified that a candidate model is outperforming our deployed model, there are two ways we could proceed.
-We could update the model in the production environment or move to an online evaluation.
+Once you’ve identified that a candidate model is outperforming the deployed model, there are at least two ways you could proceed.
+You could update the model in the production environment or move to an online evaluation.

-There is often a substantial discrepancy between the performance of a model that we are iterating on in development (also known as offline) and a model in production (also known as online).
-Evaluating our model online would give us the most truthful feedback about the behavior of our candidate model when it is fed real data.
+A discrepancy often exists between the performance of a model in development (also known as offline) and a model in production (also known as online).
+Evaluating the model online would give the most truthful feedback about the behavior of a candidate model when it’s fed real data.

 There are two main modes of online evaluation: